-Additionally, the bill states that the owner of the agricultural operation may only be charged for the extension of sewer utilities if the owner has requested the utility extension.
-The agricultural operation may tie into any sewer utility extension made past that property at the normal cost of tie-in, with no additional costs for infrastructure improvements.
-Similarly, the owner of the agricultural operation shall not be charged for the extension of water utilities if the owner has requested the utility extension, and they may tie into any water utility extension made past that property at no cost for tie-in and no cost for infrastructure improvements, except for base usable charges.
+Additionally, the bill states that the owner of an agricultural operation may only be charged for the extension of sewer utilities if they have requested the utility extension.
+The agricultural operation may tie into any sewer utility extension made past their property at the normal cost of tie-in, and there will be no cost for infrastructure improvements except for the base usable charge.

-The protections afforded by this section will be null and void if the owner of the agricultural operation develops or sells the property or farmland to a non-qualifying agricultural operation within twenty (20) years of the date the utility extensions become operational.
-The act is set to take effect upon passage.
+The protections against utility assessments will be null and void if the owner of the agricultural operation develops or sells the property or farmland to a non-qualifying agricultural operation within twenty years of the date the utility extensions become operational.
+The act is designed to safeguard existing agricultural operations from unexpected financial burdens related to utility extensions, and it will take effect upon passage.

 Statutes affected: 5968: 42-82-16